 Note: You can find course numbers for Special Topics listed on this web page: http://gradstudents.carleton.ca/special-topics

-Registration for the Fall 2018 and/or Winter 2019 terms for all new and returning graduate students (including graduate exchanges and joint programs) will be available on July 3, 2018.
-You will be able to register for courses anytime after this date up until September 19, 2017.
+Registration for the Fall 2019 term for all new and returning graduate students (including graduate exchanges and joint programs) will be available on June 24, 2019.
+You will be able to register for courses anytime after this date up until the deadlines posted for each session.

 Please check the time ticket to see when you can register on that day.